2005198/Muttugly/README.md

 CRUD actions in isolation, such as addToCart() and removeItem().
 Integration Test
 Simulate complete flow.
 Register, log in, add an item, update the quantity, and delete it.
-Make sure the UI refreshes dynamically and JSON reflects changes.
+Make sure the UI refreshes dynamically and database reflects changes.

 Future Goals